greeve/eportfolio/12_competency_j.md

 ## Evidence

-Coursework and projects within the SJSU MLIS program provide opportunities to demonstrate an understanding of the concepts of information seeking behaviors.
+The following coursework completed within the SJSU MLIS program demonstrates an understanding of the concepts of information seeking behaviors.

 1. Item 1
 2. Item 2